-SF3 shall make provision for Test Mode Disable master fuses which, once blown, shall ensure that none of the test features are available, not even to authenticated users in Test mode.
+SF3 shall make provision for:

+- Wafer sawing which, once done, shall ensure that none of the test features are available, not even to authenticated users in test mode.
+Although Package Mode Entry (PME) is now available. - Test Mode Disable master fuses which, once blown, shall ensure that none of the test features are available, not even to authenticated users in test mode.